-- assisting the Board in identifying individuals qualified to serve as directors of our Company and on committees of the Board and assessing the background and qualifications of director candidates; - advising the Board with respect to Board composition, procedures and committees; - developing and recommending to the Board a set of corporate governance principles applicable to our Company, including principles for determining the form and amount of director compensation; - · overseeing the evaluation of the Board; and - overseeing the Company's compliance with, and process for monitoring compliance with, legal and regulatory requirements, in coordination with the Audit Committee.
+- assisting the Board in identifying individuals qualified to serve as directors of our Company and on committees of the Board and assessing the background and qualifications of director candidates; - advising the Board with respect to Board composition, procedures and committees; - developing and recommending to the Board a set of corporate governance principles applicable to our Company, including principles for determining the form and amount of director compensation; - overseeing the evaluation of the Board; and - overseeing the Company's compliance with, and process for monitoring compliance with, legal and regulatory requirements, in coordination with the Audit Committee. - The Nominating, Compliance and Corporate Governance Committee reviews the Company's compliance with applicable laws, rules and regulations, including, without limitations, FDA, SEC, DOJ and international compliance matters.